zeek/package-manager/doc/package.rst

 ~~~~~~~~~~~~~~~~~~~

 The description field may be used to give users a general overview of the
 package and its purpose.
-The :ref:`bro-pkg list <list-command>` will display
+The :ref:`zkg list <list-command>` will display
 the first sentence of description fields in the listings it displays.
 An
 example :file:`bro-pkg.meta` using a description field::